codeque-co/codeque/packages/cli/README.md

 <p align="center">Find and lint complex code patterns effortlessly</p>

-___
+---

 # What is CodeQue?

 CodeQue is semantic code search engine that understands the code syntax.

 It matches code structurally which makes it excellent for more complex queries.

 Query language offers wildcards, partial matching and ignores code formatting.

-Structural code search is available for JavaScript, TypesScript, HTML, CSS, Python, Lua and more soon.
+Structural code search is available for JavaScript, TypesScript, HTML, CSS, Python, Lua, C# and more soon.

-Text code search with handy wildcards is available for __every language__ and covers common regex search use cases.
+Text code search with handy wildcards is available for **every language** and covers common regex search use cases.

 <p align="center"><a href="https://codeque.co/playground?utm_source=readme_cli"><b>Give it a try in
  playground</b></a></p>

 <p align="center"><i>Just paste code snippet to start searching, no installation needed!</i></p>

-__Integrations__
+**Integrations**

 CodeQue is available as: